 We are still accepting deliveries from Royal Mail (except Wednesdays) and DX post.
 Documents are still being processed daily.

-There is no letterbox at the office - you must send all mail directly to our Cardiff office:
+You must send all mail directly to our Cardiff office:

 Repurchase of shares (SH03) and schemes of arrangement